Clearwater River (British Columbia): Geography

 The second half of the Clearwater River is mainly influenced by volcanic activity, so lava plateaus and lava cliffs hem the river.
-Clearwater Lake was dammed by lava from an eruption called Dragon's Tongue about 7,600 years ago.
+Clearwater Lake was dammed by lava from an eruption called Dragon's Tongue about 8,500 years ago.
 Today, the river drops directly out of Clearwater Lake over 3 m high Osprey Falls which creates hazardous boating conditions at the lake's outlet.
 For the next 65 km, the Clearwater races through one rapid after another and over three more waterfalls, Myanth Falls, Marcus Falls and Baileys Chute.
-Some of the more dramatic white-water sections are Gattling Gorge, Helmcken Canyon, Sabre Tooth, The Kettle, and Granite Canyon.
+Some of the more dramatic white-water sections are Gatling Gorge, Helmcken Canyon, Sabre Tooth Rapids, Batholith Rapids, The Kettle, and Granite Canyon.
 The only extended section of calm water is called The Horseshoe, a 5 km long meander where the river almost inscribes a complete circle.
 Three mountains rise east of the Clearwater River: Battle Mountain, Trophy Mountain and Raft Mountain.

 Access

 Clearwater Valley Road (commonly called Wells Gray Park Road) starts at the Yellowhead Highway in Clearwater and extends north along the east side of the Clearwater Valley for 68 km to Clearwater Lake.
 Almost all Wells Gray Park's tourists drive this road as the major attractions such as Spahats Falls, Trophy Mountain, Helmcken Falls and Clearwater Lake are reached by this route.
 However, during the first 49 km this road is either high above the Clearwater River or at least 4 km east of it, so river access is only by hiking trails.
 This road is paved to Helmcken Falls, then gravel in good condition for the remaining distance to Clearwater Lake.